hyperquantum/PMP/README.md

  * Dynamic mode with track repetition avoidance
  * User authentication and public/personal operating modes
  * Separate play history for each user and for public mode
+ * Ability to insert a breakpoint (pause) into the queue

 2. Dependencies For Running PMP